-Fortune Cookies for Valentines & Chinese New Year
+Fortune Cookies for Valentines & Lunar New Year

 Before starting the cookies make slips of paper to fill the cookies.
 Simply download, print and cut the paper into strips.